Knights of Distinction

 - Students must be actively enrolled (full- or part-time) in the fall and spring semesters.
 Students are not required to be enrolled in the summer sessions to remain active in the program.
 However, summer activities could count toward Milestone points and the KoD staff will still provide support and services to students over the summer.

-- Students must have a 3.0 UCF by the time of graduation in order to successfully complete the program and earn the Knight of Distinction designation.
+- Students must have a cumulative 3.0 GPA by the time of graduation in order to successfully complete the program and earn the Knight of Distinction designation.

-- Students whose UCF GPA is below 3.0 by the time of graduation will not be able to complete the program and earn the Knight of Distinction designation.
+- Students whose cumulative GPA is below 3.0 by the time of graduation will not be able to complete the program and earn the Knight of Distinction designation.

 - All current and incoming UCF undergraduate students are eligible for the Knights of Distinction program, regardless of whether they are full time or part time, if you started at UCF as a first-year student, or if you are a transfer student entering with pre-existing credit hours.